 You should think carefully when writing your statement of purpose.
 Express your plans and interests in Computer Science in a concise and clear manner.
 It may be helpful to include a list of some of the principal reasons why you consider yourself a strong applicant to our program.
 Please note what area(s) of research you are excited about, and any specific faculty you might be interested in working with during your graduate studies at Cornell.

-Your application must include three letters of recommendation.
+Your application must include three letters of recommendation, but you may submit up to five letters if you wish.
 The letters should be from professors or other researchers who have supervised you or evaluated your work.
 Such a person would normally know what your specific contributions were if the work was part of a group effort, and can personally testify to your potential as a researcher in Computer Science.
 Once you have submitted your application, a notification will be sent to your recommenders within 48 hours.
-These letters are a very important part of your application, and you should ensure that they are submitted into the electronic application system by December 1st or as soon as possible thereafter for your application to receive full consideration.
+These letters are a very important part of your application, and you should ensure that they are submitted into the electronic application system by December 15th or as soon as possible thereafter for your application to receive full consideration.
 We discourage mailed letters of recommendation as this delays the processing of your application.

 TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System)

 Admission into the doctoral program in the Field of Computer Science is based purely on academic merit.
 All Ph.D. students in Computer Science are fully supported during the academic year as long as they remain in good academic standing.
 Support from Cornell includes tuition, health insurance,and stipend.
 Support is available in the form of teaching assistantships, research assistantships, and fellowships.
-For students entering in the fall 2020 semester, a Teaching Assistantship (TA) or a Graduate Research Assistantship (GRA) covers full tuition ($29,500), and pays a salary of $28,036 for nine months.
-Health insurance is also provided ($3420).
-Fellowships also cover these costs, but generally pay a higher stipend (salary) than the TA or GRA stipend.
-Summer support is often available, and pays an additional salary of approximately $9,700.
+Please see stipend rates here.

 Each TA is assigned to a course with an average time commitment of 15 hours per week helping the course instructor.
 TA assignments typically involve grading homework, holding office hours, preparing assignments, or teaching recitations.